 To be a town planner, urban designer or similar, you should do a planning course.
 Which course is not always clear as most jobs simply ask for university qualifications in a relevant field.
 Generally, you benefit from acquiring a university degree.

-A Bachelor of Urban and Regional Planning is the standard qualification for urban planning.
+A Bachelor of Urban and Regional Planning is the standard qualification for urban planners.
 For urban design, a bachelors in architecture (or landscape architecture) is also a common degree to earn.

 Postgraduate qualifications are also valuable in these competitive fields.
 The shortest course is a Graduate Certificate in Urban Planning and Design.
 You can complete this over 8 months of part-time study.
-The online course is a pathway to a masters degree in urban planning or urban design.
+The online course is a pathway to masters degrees.

 Diploma in Town Planning

 The University of New England has a pathway course for students interested in an urban planning degree.
-The 8-subject Diploma in Town Planning online course is open to anyone with at least a Certificate IV qualification in any discipline.
-The diploma counts as credit towards UNE’s bachelor of urban planning degree.
+The 8-subject Diploma in Town Planning is open to anyone with at least a Certificate IV qualification in any discipline.
+The online diploma counts as credit towards UNE’s urban planning bachelor degree.
 Subjects include plan making, local environmental infrastructure, urban living, introduction to architectural design, and economic change and urban development.

 Bachelor of Urban and Regional Planning

-The University of New England has a 4-year course in Urban and Regional Planning that leads to accreditation by the Planning Institute of Australia.
+The University of New England has a four-year degree in Urban and Regional Planning that leads to accreditation by the Planning Institute of Australia.
 Students are given a general education in all major areas of planning and urban design.
-On-the-job training is an important aspect of the urban planning degree, giving UNE graduates a career head start.
+On-the-job training is an important aspect of the degree, giving UNE graduates a career head start.
+Course admission is based on recent secondary education performance (ATAR), higher education grades (GPA), vocational education and training (VET) study, or work experience.
+The minimum ATAR is 72.55.

 Graduate Certificate in Urban Planning and Design